NoCode-NoLife/Sabine/docs/clients/2001-08-30_iro_alpha/alpha_client.md

 ### dgVoodoo

-Using dgVoodoo with the client makes it run much smoother and fixes the mouse lag that is usually present when running the client with Windows 10.
+Using dgVoodoo with the client makes it run much smoother and fixes the mouse lag that is usually present when running the client with Windows 10+.
 The program is very simple to use, and after just copying a few DLLs to the alpha client folder, it runs much better.

+There are other DirectX wrappers that do the same thing, such as DDrawCompat, which is even easier to use.

 ### Font